A rolled rim is an indicator that a copper pan is thin. Sometimes that’s fine, but other times it’s a warning sign of low quality.

 French pots and pans can also use rolled rims to compensate for lack of copper.
 For example, this vintage French Windsor of mine is .7mm thick.
 It’s lovely, but it’s too lightweight for cooking.

 Rolled-rim pans are still made today, even on expensive high-end lines.
 If you see a rolled rim on a Ruffoni piece, it’s their tin-lined “Historia Décor” line of copper that’s 1 to 1.5mm thick.
-That is not a lot of copper.
+That is not a lot of copper (hence the “decor” in the name!).
 The rolled rim is necessary to stabilize the pot, particularly for larger sizes.
 (If you want my opinion, Ruffoni copper is radically overpriced for the amount of copper you get.)